CGNS/cgns.github.io/CGNS-ReST-site/source/governance/support.rst

 ~~~~~~~~~~~~~

 An internal link is composed of its *anchor* (the place in the web site
-where you want to go to) and a *reference* (the words wich triggers
+where you want to go to) and a *reference* (the words which triggers
 the jump to the anchor).

 An *anchor* is defined with: